ipinfo/perl/README.md

 #### Caching

-In-memory caching of `Response` data is provided by default via the [Cache::LRU](https://metacpan.org/pod/Cache::LRU) package.
+In-memory caching of `Details` data is provided by default via the [Cache::LRU](https://metacpan.org/pod/Cache::LRU) package.
 This uses an LRU (least recently used) cache with a TTL (time to live) by default.
 This means that values will be cached for the specified duration; if the cache's max size is reached, cache values will be invalidated as necessary, starting with the oldest cached value.

 ##### Modifying cache options